This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Crisp from the outside, soft and fluffy from inside.
-This challah bread recipe is the only recipe you will ever need.
-Blog post includes pro tips and instructions on how to make ahead dough, how to freeze dough and how to use leftover challah bread.
+This challah bread recipes is the only recipe you will ever need.
+Blog post includes pro tips and instructions on how to make ahead dough, how to freeze dough and how to use leftover challah bread recipes.

 Challah is a special bread of Jewish origin.
 Typically, challah is served at ceremonial occasions such as Shabbat, Rosh Hashanah, and major Jewish holidays (other than Passover).